 Self-Hosted vs Cloud: Why Healthcare Needs On-Premise AI

 For healthcare organizations implementing patient intake AI and other conversational data collection, the choice between self-hosted and cloud deployment has profound compliance implications.
-As detailed in our enterprise AI compliance guide, cloud AI services create structural compliance gaps that cannot be fully mitigated through contracts alone.

 "We all have business associate agreements that help us transfer risk.
 But they are just agreements.
 There's nothing technically preventing them from doing something wrong with our data."